yelircaasi/nebokrai-python-prototype/README.md

   - i.e. what is planned and scheduled follows directly and deterministically from the declaration
   - purity in this context brings with it a striking number of benefits:
-    * **transparent relationship** between all components of the system, from long-terms plans and goals down to short-term schedules and to-do lists
+    * **transparent relationship** between all components of the system, from long-terms plans and goals down to short-term schedules and to-do lists - this hints at the possibility of something analogous to backpropagation, but that is not yet on the horizon
     * **attribution**, i.e. low-level details like a daily schedule have their roots in what I really want in the long run and if I don't like or understand something, I can trace it back to the declaration to understand why the program planned / scheduled it that way - in other words,